 Mozambique a place where giants roam the waters, where palm trees dot the landscape, and where seafarers live out their daily adventures.
 Mozambique’s eastern coastline along the Indian Ocean is more than 1,000 km long, a fantastic draw for scuba divers, fishermen, sailors and beach lovers.

-Mozambique has become one of the most attractive destinations in the world that offers a wide variety of adventure, recreation, food and cultural entertainment to the visitors coming from all parts of the world.
-Bring along patience, a tolerance for long bus rides, some travel savvy and a sense of adventure, and jump in for the journey of a lifetime.
+***Mozambique has become one of the most attractive destinations in Africa that offers a wide variety of adventure and cultural engagement to the visitors coming from all parts of the world.
+Bring along patience, a tolerance for long bus rides, some travel savvy and a sense of adventure, and jump in for the journey of a lifetime.***

 VOLUNTEER PROJECTS IN MOZAMBIQUE